 This recipe for pork and nopales (cactus) is a traditional Mexican lunch or dinner.
 This version of Chile Colorado is made with pork and an enchilada spice blend, rather than using dried, and then rehydrated, peppers.
-It is much easier to use a good powdered spice blend, and the blend we used included cumin and a few other spices that greatly enhanced the flavor.
-No matter the time of day or the season, this is a super easy recipe, and we’ll show you how to ”de-thorn” the cactus (nopales).
+It saves a lot of time and is much easier to use a good powdered spice blend (recipe for our homemade spice blend is included).
+No matter the time of day or the season, this is a super easy recipe, and we’ll also show you how to ”de-thorn” the cactus (nopales).

 Jump to: RECIPE | Cactus (Nopales) Flavor | How to De-Thorn Nopales | How to Serve